ZackWilde27/Z3dPy/README.md

 ```

+For individual objects, we'll need to set the internal camera before we render, this is done automatically with RasterThings() or RasterMeshList()

-Pass the RasterTriangles() function your list of meshes to draw and camera to view from, and it'll return a list of triangles to draw on the screen.
+Pass the RasterMesh() function your mesh to draw and camera to view from, and it'll return a list of triangles to draw on the screen.

 I made convenient drawing functions for PyGame, but if you are using something else, ignore the z and just use the x and y points.